 Open DB2 Command Editor by using the start-menu path: Start " Programs " Databases " IBM DB2 " Command Line Tools " Command Editor or if you already have a DB2 Control Center open, use the Command Editor button on the toolbar instead.
-(Remember that queries could also be executed through a CLP.
-See section 4.2 for details on that matter).

-If you want to execute a query on the database you have to establish a connection to it first.
+If you want to execute a query on a database you have to establish a connection to it first.
 Use the syntax: CONNECT TO <database-name>.
 Database-name stands for the name of the database you want to connect to.
 Type connect to sample and press Ctrl+Enter.
 You will now see your connection information displayed in the output area of the Command Editor window: